All events are weather permitting

 DOLPHIN SAFARI WHALE WATCHING AND MORE

 Lily, a Gray Whale Tribute with Special Presentation by Capt.
-Dave: FREE tour/lecture/book signing from 1:30 to 3:00 p.m. on Captain Dave’s newest 62-foot luxury power catamaran, a state-of-the-art whale research, rescue, and whale watching vessel named Lily.
+Dave 8:30 to 9:30 AM FREE tour/lecture/book signing on Captain Dave’s 62-foot luxury power catamaran, a state-of-the-art whale research, rescue, and whale watching vessel named Lily.
 Named after a gray whale horrifically wrapped in gill net that made national headlines when Capt.
 Dave and rescue team members disentangled her, Lily is a high tech whale rescue vessel that is also used for whale watching and research.
 Capt.
-Dave has made headlines with his whale rescue work including a visit on the Ellen Show and he will be discussing ongoing whale rescue and research that will be taking place on Lily.
+Dave has made headlines with his whale rescue work including a visit on the Ellen Show.
+He will be discussing ongoing whale rescue and research that will be taking place on Lily.
 You’ll also have hands-on fun with research and rescue equipment.
 Purchase signed copies of Capt.
 Dave’s book, “Lily, A Gray Whale’s Odyssey”, which won nine awards in 2013.
 Whale watching trips are available aboard Lily during the Festival!
 24440 Dana Point Harbor Drive, next to Baby Beach.
-For more information call Captain Dave’s Dolphin & Whale Watching Safari (949) 488-2828.
+Info: 949-488-2828 or www.dolphinsafari.com

-3rd Annual Whale of a Clam Chowder Cook Off Sample a variety of tasty chowders from local restaurants and organizations and then vote for your favorite from 10 AM to 2 PM along the Harbor walkway adjacent to Art in the Park, near Island Way.
-Prizes will be awarded for Best Chowder, Best Booth Design and People’s Choice.
+4th Annual Whale of a Clam Chowder Cook Off Sample a variety of tasty chowders from local restaurants and organizations and then vote for your favorite from 10 AM to 2 PM at Baby Beach grassy area.
 Tasting packets will include taste sampling tickets, tasting cups and spoons – only $10 to taste every sample – makes a great lunch!
+Prizes will be awarded for the People’s Choice Best Chowder, Best Booth Design and Mayor’s Choice as well as an all new Perpetual Trophy that will be presented at 3 PM.
+This year enjoy a Beer & Wine Garden for adults over 21 with a valid driver’s license.
+Kids and adults will both have a chance to win fun gifts when participating at our game booths!
 All proceeds will benefit Fish for Life, offering programs designed to provide love and inspiration to a multitude of special needs people while teaching fishing skills and ministering to the value of life. http://www.fishforlife.org/

 Whale of a BBQ Delicious BBQ specialties at affordable prices will be served up from 11:30 AM to 4 PM adjacent to Baby Beach during Ocean Awareness Day.

-Whale of a Concert BBQ Concessions for scrumptious BBQ specialties will be available from Noon to 5 PM at the OC Sailing & Event Center adjacent to Baby Beach, including a Spirits Garden for those over 21 years old with a valid driver’s license.
+Whale of a Concert BBQ Scrumptious BBQ specialties will be available from Noon to 5 PM at the OC Sailing & Event Center adjacent to Baby Beach, including a Spirits Garden for those over 21 years old with a valid driver’s license.

 Whale of a Pancake Breakfast & Raffle with Entertainment Hosted by the Dana Point Veterans of Foreign Wars (VFW) Post 9934 and Ladies Auxiliary 9934 at the OC Sailing & Event Center’s Dana Cove Room from 8 AM – 11 AM.
-Start your day with delicious, fluffy pancakes with strawberry topping served hot off the griddle, tasty sausage and bacon, served with juice, milk or coffee.
-Over 25 great gifts raffled.
-Plus we will have surprise entertainment that covers the ages.
-All proceeds will benefit the Veterans of Foreign Wars.
+Start your day with delicious, fluffy pancakes with strawberry topping and whipped cream served hot off the griddle!!
+Traditional maple syrup is also available.
+Combine these luscious pancakes with tasty sausage, juice, milk or coffee and you’ll have a breakfast you won’t forget soon!
+Over 20 great gifts will be raffled.
+And the fun doesn’t stop here – - we will have a variety of great entertainment that covers all ages.
+All proceeds will benefit veterans, Mag 39 active Marines and their families as well as active wounded warriors and veteran wounded warriors.
+All of our funds are committed to meeting the needs of our military and their families, and please remember that the VFW is totally volunteer driven, so ALL proceeds are used solely for our military.
 Share in the fun and tradition and join us for a delicious breakfast, win a great prize and let us entertain you!
 Following breakfast join us for Ocean Awareness Day, Diamond Dig, Sand Sculpting and Rubber Ducky Race – just steps away at Baby Beach.
 Pancake Breakfast: Adults – $6, Children under 12 – $3.
-If you ran in the Grunion Run, show your racing bib and receive $1 discount off breakfast!
-For more information (949) 275-3142.
+For more information call (949) 248-1419.

 9:00am Kids’ 1K Run